 Introduction to Religious Studies

-University of Oklahoma, College of Arts and Sciences
+Spring 2023, University of Oklahoma, Dodge Family College of Arts and Sciences

 vishanoff at ou dot edu

-The work of this class consists in figuring out and articulating the assumptions, values, and goals that shape your education and your thinking about religions, and what methods of learning about religions make the most sense for you in light of that intellectual and personal self-awareness.
-Perhaps you could perhaps figure all that out on your own, but you will do it better if you are in conversation with others–with your fellow students, with your professors, and with some really smart people who have studied various religions in different ways.
-So we are going to read four very different books about religion, assess each author’s assumptions, values, goals, and methods, and keep reassessing and developing your own approach to understanding religions in light of each book.
-Along the way, you will have the opportunity to gain many new insights into textual, doctrinal, institutional, and ritual dimensions of several religions.
+The work of this class consists in figuring out and articulating the assumptions, values, and goals that shape your education and your thinking about religions, and what approaches to understanding religions make the most sense for you in light of that intellectual and personal self-awareness.
+Perhaps you could figure all that out on your own, but you will do it better if you are in conversation with others—with your fellow students, with your professors, and with some really smart people who have studied various religions in different ways.
+So we are going to read four very different books about religion—each of them a classic that has deeply shaped public and scholarly understanding of religion—with the goal of assessing each author’s assumptions, values, goals, and methods, while reassessing and developing your own approach to understanding religions in light of each book.
+Along the way, you will have the opportunity to learn many details about the textual, doctrinal, social, and ritual dimensions of several religions, but those details won't be our main focus.
 My biggest hope is that this class will help you to become more self-aware and articulate about who you are, intellectually and personally, so that you can approach all your studies more critically and with greater integrity.

-- You will need this book for the second week of class, so I suggest ordering it in advance.
+- You will need this book for the second week of class, so I suggest ordering it before the start of classes.

 - Articulate the assumptions, values, and goals that you want to have shape your education.